 - declare dividends or redeem or repurchase capital stock;

 - prepay, redeem or purchase other debt;

 - incur liens;

 - make loans, guarantees, acquisitions and investments;

-- incur additional indebtedness;
+- incur additional indebtedness:

 - engage in sale and leaseback transactions;

 - amend or otherwise alter debt and other material agreements;

 - engage in mergers, acquisitions or asset sales;

 - engage in transactions with affiliates;

-- enter into arrangements that would prohibit us from granting liens or restrict our subsidiaries' ability to pay dividends, make loans or transfer assets; and
+- enter into arrangements that would prohibit us from granting liens or restrict our subsidiaries' ability to pay dividends, make loans or transfer assets: and

 - alter the business we conduct.

-In connection with the April 2022 Refinancing, we entered into the LNWI Credit Agreement.
 The LNWI Credit Agreement contains a covenant that is tested at the end of each fiscal quarter and requires us to not exceed a maximum Consolidated Net First Lien Leverage Ratio (as defined in the LNWI Credit Agreement) of 4.50x Consolidated EBITDA (as defined in the LNWI Credit Agreement); provided that such Consolidated Net First Lien Leverage Ratio is only tested if the aggregate revolving extensions of credit (excluding certain letters of credit) exceeds 30% of the aggregate revolving commitments under the LNWI Credit Agreement.